 Congratulations to all the schools that ran charity elections in previous years!
 Here are profiles of some schools that have implemented the programme.

 Student leaders at Balcatta Senior High School published an article on the election on their school’s website.
 The election was organised by a team of students and teacher in the Save the World club, and seven students received Service Leadership Certificates.
 The winning charity was the Seva Foundation, which received a donation that can restore eyesight for ~9 people with curable blindness who cannot afford surgery.

 EXPLO at Yale University began regular discussions of philosophy with students who stopped by the voting booth, which was featured on their Instagram page.
-The team of student leaders in the Philosophy class presented the election to students and teachers in their summer learning program, representing dozens of countries around the world.
+The team of student leaders in the Philosophy class presented the election to students and teachers in their summer learning programme, representing dozens of countries around the world.